tsdataclinic/scout/Roadmap.md

 -   Add a feature to allow the suggestion of datasets across cities.
 -   Explore adding the ability to share collections and browse other peoples public collections.
--   Work with NYC MODA to develop a strategy for datasets that have no metadata on the open data portal (e.g., a lot of the geospatial datasets).
+-   Develop a strategy for datasets that have no metadata on the open data portal (e.g., a lot of the geospatial datasets).

 ## May 2020